 The term porch wine shows up in a lot in wine writing — not just mine, but in others as well.
 And it occurred to me that I may well be putting the wine before the glass when I write about porch wine.
 Just what is it?

 This is a version of a story I wrote for the Star-Telegram newspaper in Fort Worth a couple of weeks ago.
-And, if you’ll allow me a bit of sentimentality, it’s the final article I wrote for the paper.
+And, if you’ll allow me a bit of sentimentality, it ?s the final article I wrote for the paper.
 I’ll miss doing it.
 I’ve been writing for newspapers since I was 16 years old (Highland Park Mail-Advertiser in suburban Chicago), and that’s a tough habit to break.
 But the blog and my work with DrinkLocalWine.com have taken my wine writing career in a decidedly non-newspaper direction.

-So, after the jump, what you need to know about porch wines:
+What you need to know about porch wines:

 Summer — and especially this part of summer — is time for porch wine.
 These are lighter wines, red and white, that can be served cool, or even colder, and offer relief from the heat.
 The idea with a porch wine is to drink something that won’t make the sweat bead on your forehead.
 A porch wine has these five characteristics: